Harjinder Singh (air vice marshal): Later years

 After retiring, Singh served in many advisory positions with governments as well as large companies.
 He was an advisor to General Electric, Himalayan Helicopters and Avro Atlantic.
 He also served as an advisor to the Government of Punjab for multiple departments - technical education, industrial training, general education, civil aviation and child protection.

 Death and legacy

 In September 1971, while giving a speech at the DAV College, Chandigarh, Singh suffered a heart attack and died aged 62.
 His coffin was carried by multiple serving air officers of the IAF.

 Singh is regarded as an engineering genius and a visionary who was ahead of his time.
 He was considered to be technical wizard and an innovator.
 Today, he is regarded a legend of the Indian Air Force.
 He was considered to be the "blue-eyed boy" of the Defence Minister V. K. Krishna Menon.
 With the manufacturing of the HS 748 aircraft at the Maintenance Command in Kanpur under the direction of Singh, Chief of Air Staff Air Chief Marshal Pratap Chandra Lal noted that the "HS" could well stand for "Harjinder Singh" as for "Hawker Siddeley."
 Harjinder Nagar near the Air Force Station in Chakeri, Kanpur is named for him.
+In 1976, the village Sarhala Khurd, district Hoshiarpur where he was born paid tribute to him by building a memorial gate named after him.